antekgort200/antekgort200/README.md

 - 👋 Hi, I’m @antekgort200
-I do weird things in java and python
+I do weird things in c and python